seanauff/fr24-docker/README.md

 # fr24-docker
-FlightRadar24 feeder that connects to an exisiting dump1090 instance that outputs BEAST format messages on port 30005
+FlightRadar24 feeder that connects to an exisiting dump1090 instance that outputs BEAST format messages

 Pull the image: ```docker pull seanauff/fr24```